Nothing like L.A.’s Got Talent had ever been tried in Echo Park, and it turned into a massive success.

 Happy bday once again, Jillian.

-I’m no chef, but I do know the recipe for a perfect show: start with Your Mom/Your Dad (like Harper Valley PTA meets Amanda Lear), add two shakes of Two-Real (realllly good house DJs must…get…more…asap), bake with Biodemonix (pretty much lives up to his name), add a heaping tablespoon of Kroyclub (the Southbay is happening—awesome!), and finish with Captain Ahab (YUM).
+I’m no chef, but I do know the recipe for a perfect show: start with Your Mom/Your Dad (like Harper Valley PTA meets Amanda Lear), add two shakes of Two-Real (realllly good house DJs must…get…more…asap), bake with Biodemonix (pretty much lives up to his name), add a heaping tablespoon of Kroyclub (the Southbay is happening—awesome!) and DJ Jenny, a pinch of DJ Maxwell K., and finish with Captain Ahab (YUM).

 Mary and Eli deserve particular credit for the success this night.
 Thanks, Mom and Dad.